 Bearing strong resemblances to its successor, the Cessna Citation X+, the Cessna Citation X is an earlier example of Textron Aviation’s state-of-the art designs.
 The jet features a sweptback wing with supercritical aerofoil and high-performance winglets that boost aerodynamic performance on a hot day and at high altitudes; plus a highly sweptback T-tail.
 It also boasts two Rolls-Royce AE3007C engines, which were later modified to AE3007C2 for the Citation X+ .
 These are controlled by a FADEC system, which increases fuel-efficiency and allows the jet to go further and faster without exceeding the engines’ performance limitations.

-The Cessna Citation X uses a Honeywell Primus 2000 avionics suite which, while not as advanced as that of the Citation X+, gives easy usability through five screens displays and boasts an enhanced ground proximity warning system and traffic alert and collision avoidance systems (TCAS II) to maximize the safety of the jet.
+The Cessna Citation X uses a Honeywell Primus 2000 avionics suite which, while not as advanced as that of the Citation X+, gives easy usability through five screens displays and boasts an enhanced ground proximity warning system and traffic alert and collision avoidance systems (TCAS II) .
 An electronic flight bag cockpit iPad gives the crew easy access to terminal charts, approaches, arrivals, departures and company manuals.

 The aircraft boasts a wide cabin layout, allowing for a wider range of configurations and giving passengers more space.
 Designed for incessant connectivity, onboard Wi-Fi allows passengers to communicate with the outside world in real-time as though they were working in a normal office.
 The jet’s high altitude climb level minimizes turbulence and improves the overall smoothness of the flight.

 Dassault Falcon 7X